Department of Psychology

 Students wishing to become majors may retake courses in A PSY 101, A PSY 210, and A PSY 211 in order to achieve the minimum grade of C- required in each course.
 A minimum Psychology GPA of 2.50 or higher in courses listed on the student’s official degree audit is also required to declare the major.
 When retaking courses, only the higher grade will be used in calculating the Psychology GPA.

-Students are strongly advised to consult with the Director of Undergraduate Studies in Psychology and/or a staff advisor in the Psychology Advisement Center before repeating courses so that they are fully aware of their obligations to meet all the admission criteria needed to attain major status before repeating any courses in the hope of ultimately gaining entry into the major.
+Students are strongly advised to consult with the Director of the Psychology Advisement Office and/or the Director of Undergraduate Studies before repeating courses so that they are fully aware of their obligations to meet all the admission criteria needed to attain major status before repeating any courses in the hope of ultimately gaining entry into the major.
 We will advise the student of what is needed to complete the next semester and/or discuss possible alternative major options with them.

 Students who are denied admission to the major may appeal the decision by petitioning the department chair.
 Such appeals will be evaluated at the beginning of each semester, prior to the final date for adding courses.
 The decision on the appeal will be made by the department chair and the director of the advisement center.